 Below is a list of sample letters rejecting candidates for jobs and interviews, as well as letters offering candidates jobs.
 These will give you a sense of the kinds of responses you might get when applying for jobs.

 Keep in mind, however, that not all companies will send you a rejection letter.
-Here is information on how to follow up with an employer if you have not heard back about a job.
+So, you may wish to follow up with an employer if you have not heard back about a job after a reasonable time.

 If you receive a job offer and decide to take it, you will need to respond with a letter accepting the job.
 A job offer acceptance letter is a critical step that indicates that you've accepted the offer as presented to you.